 The Social Systems Project has been almost entirely defined by its technical issues, with no serious attempt to manage it.
 It is hoped that some people with managerial skills will recognize the value of what is being attempted and step in to help.
+That is also true of the generic project to Make Society Work.
+Immediate issue to address: some new software may instead destroy society as we know it.

 It seems likely that the greatest benefit to human society will come from the application of social technology in many different ways and for many different purposes.
 There is certainly a potential for commercial application of social technology but the idea of this technology being entirely in the hands of people seeking a profit is disturbing.